 The Scholarship was established by Wayne Reynolds, a long-time member of Druid Hills Golf Club, in Atlanta, Georgia.
 He wanted to leave something special for junior golfers in the state of Georgia - a stepping stone to higher education – so he established a $12,000 four year scholarship for eligible junior golfers.
 The purpose of the Reynolds Scholarship is to encourage and promote the attainment of higher educational goals for students who have demonstrated successful participation in a junior golf program in Georgia.
 The Scholarship provides yearly grants for deserving undergraduate students at accredited two or four year colleges or universities.Scholarship Application

-The Office of Condoleezza Rice is now accepting applications for the KPMG Future Leaders Program – Class 2017.
+KPMG Future Leaders Program – Class of 2022.
 They will select top high school senior female students from around the country to participate in the program and receive a college scholarship for $10,000 each year for 4 years of college, attend the 3-day KPMG Future Leaders Retreat at Stanford University this July, and participate in the KPMG Future Leaders Mentoring Program for one year.
-Download the Cover Letter.Scholarship Application

 To be eligible, an applicant must be the spouse or dependant of: